mccbc/notes/notes.md

+2022 02 28
+---

+ - Getting aborts from Athena when running on 9 cores.
+What's that about? it seems pretty consistent.

+ - set emin and emax to 0.01 and 30 with tnorm on --- this means they'll be input as dimensionless (30 kT / kT) rather than in eV.

+ - In sphpolmover, either updatemoments isn't being called every time, or it's not being passed the right length.
+Dig into the code, print every step of a single photon, make sure the dl lengths and tauremainings are sensible.
+Check every function of UpdateMoments and make sure it's being called appropriately.

 2022 02 24
 ---

- - [ ] Do a general mover / spherical mover comparison with higher statistics --- divide the two solutions, see if it's exactly 20 across the board.
+ - [X] Do a general mover / spherical mover comparison with higher statistics --- divide the two solutions, see if it's exactly 20 across the board.
 May indicate the cause if it's not an exact factor

 - [ ] Do a single photon, one process - are the dl's you're getting for the photon crossing the zones (dl comparable to the zone width)
      - Make sure it's accumulating